Propel Cross-Border E-Commerce With

 Historically, the EU has focused on securing strategic trade partnerships with APAC countries like China, India, Japan and South Korea.
 China has long been one of the biggest EU trade partners, supplying European small businesses with the products and materials they need to operate.
 The EU signed an FTA with South Korea back in 2015.

 But all Asia Pacific countries can use e-commerce as a conduit for trade success and growth with Europe.
-Recently, Asia Pacific’s big players have teamed up to sign the Regional Comprehensive Economic Partnership (RCEP): the world's largest trading block, accounting for 30% of the world's total GDP and 28% of global trade.
+Recently, Asia Pacific’s big players have teamed up to sign arguably the world’s biggest trade deal, the Regional Comprehensive Economic Partnership (RCEP).
+The largest global trading block, it accounts for 30% of the world's total GDP and 28% of global trade.

 But how, you may ask, does that affect Asia-Europe?
-There are a few key fringe benefits, not least:
+There are a few key fringe benefits:

 But how, you may ask, does that affect Asia-Europe?
-There are a few key fringe benefits, not least:
+There are a few key fringe benefits:

 - European companies with established intra-Asian supply chains or Asian subsidiaries can benefit from a reduction in costs under the harmonized Rule of Origin and reduced tariffs among the RCEP countries.